drway/Cpp_Fast_IO/README.md

 The code is under MPL 2.0 Licence.

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

 This template is used for competitive programming, for a faster read in and print out speed.

 Need C++ 11 Support.